Wednesday, September 6, 2023

 The Case of the Curious Cucumber-by Devi Nina Bingham

 Once upon a time, there was a cucumber.
-But not any cucumber-it was a special cucumber.
+But not just any cucumber-this was a special cucumber.
 This cucumber had two unusual qualities: It was curious, and it cried often.
-It was curious because it was attached to the vine and therefore bound down and covered in garden mud.
-It wished to be free so it could see the sights, and it cried when it thought it might never be free.
-The only thing it knew to do was to call to the good Gardner: “Come and free me, come and save me from my predicament.”
+It was curious because it was attached to the vine and therefore it was bound down.
+It was covered in common garden mud, and it wished to be free so it could see the sights.
+It cried and cried, it wailed and sobbed when it thought it might never be free.

-One day as the Gardner was lunching, he heard the sound of crying coming from the garden.
-“It’s that cucumber again,” sighed the Gardner.
-He thought: What shall I do with the curious, crying cucumber?
-The Gardner hurried to the garden and among the many delicious cucumbers waiting to be plucked from the vine he located the one that was moaning and crying and smiled compassionately down at it.
+He thought: What shall I do?
+He put down his sandwich and hurried to the garden.
+Among the many delicious cucumbers waiting to be plucked from the vine he spotted the one that was moaning and crying and smiled compassionately down on it.

 “As you know, I am a farmer.
 I have been tending to the other vegetables in the vegetable patch,” he replied.